emptymalei/awesome-research/README.md

 * [Zenodo](https://zenodo.org/): Make anything from GitHub citable by getting a DOI code here.

+### Get Yourself A Unique and Persistent Digital Identifier

+* [orcid](http://orcid.org/): Use your ORCID identifier in any research workflow to ensure you get credit for your work.

 ### Add Citations to Your Code

 * [duecredit](https://github.com/duecredit/duecredit): Allows you to add decorators to Python functions that encode bibliographic details.